Chikadibia24/photo-gallery-app/README.md

-# Responsive photo gallery app
+# A responsive photo gallery app

 A one-page responsive photo gallery app built with HTML and CSS.